This post was last Updated on September 19, 2020

 It’s not all rainbows in the UK though.
 The discrimination of single male naturists is still a hot topic in this country and we met the owner of an English naturist B&B some time ago who doesn’t want to publish the address on his website out of fear for voyeurs.
 But that’s not typical for the UK.
 We’ve seen similar issues at other places around the world.

-Some of the best news from the region came probably last year from the northern neighbour of the UK: Ireland.
+Some of the best news from the region came probably last year from the northern neighbor of the UK: Ireland.
 Which has opened its first official nude beach.
 Naturists in this country have struggled through a long and difficult path and it seems like they are finally getting there.
 Ireland does have a naturist club and their naturist federation already exists since the sixties.
 Apparently they are now gaining the strength to start things moving.

 We applaud that very much!

-Sun, beach and lots of nudity
+Sun, beach, and lots of nudity

 When people talk about naturism in Europe, 90% of the time it will be about either Croatia